ds4se/chapters/pgbovine/PreppingData.md

 and 26?
 If so, assert it!

 In a perfect world, all records would be cleanly-formatted and abide by an elegant and fixed schema.
-Not so in the real world!
+But the real world is far from perfect.

-If you write good assertions, your parsing code *will crash a lot*.
+If you write good assertions, then your parsing code *will crash a lot*.
-That is great news, since every crash (due to assertion failure) means that you have just discovered one more way in which the raw data violated your original assumptions.
+This is great news, since every crash (due to assertion failure) means that you have just discovered one more way in which the raw data violated your original assumptions.
 Keep refining your assertions until your code successfully parses the entire raw data set.
 But keep them as stringent